microsoft/PubSec-Info-Assistant/README.md

 * [Revolutionize your Enterprise Data with ChatGPT: Next-gen Apps w/ Azure OpenAI and Cognitive Search](https://aka.ms/entgptsearchblog)
 * [Azure Cognitive Search](https://learn.microsoft.com/azure/search/search-what-is-azure-search)
 * [Azure OpenAI Service](https://learn.microsoft.com/azure/cognitive-services/openai/overview)

+## Data Collection Notice

+The software may collect information about you and your use of the software and send it to Microsoft.
+Microsoft may use this information to provide services and improve our products and services.
+You may turn off the telemetry as described in the repository.
+There are also some features in the software that may enable you and Microsoft to collect data from users of your applications.
+If you use these features, you must comply with applicable law, including providing appropriate notices to users of your applications together with a copy of Microsoft’s privacy statement.
+Our privacy statement is located at <https://go.microsoft.com/fwlink/?LinkID=824704>.
+You can learn more about data collection and use in the help documentation and our privacy statement.
+Your use of the software operates as your consent to these practices.

+### About Data Collection

+Data collection by the software in this repository is used by Microsoft solely to help justify the efforts of the teams who build and maintain this accelerator for our customers.
+It is your choice to leave this enabled, or to disable data collection.

+Data collection is implemented by the presence of a tracking GUID in the environment variables at deployment time.
+The GUID is associated with each Azure resource deployed by the installation scripts.
+This GUID is used by Microsoft to track the Azure consumption this open source solution generates.

+### How to Disable Data Collection

+To disable data collection, follow the instructions in the [Configure ENV files](/docs/deployment/deployment.md#configure-env-files) section for `ENABLE_CUSTOMER_USAGE_ATTRIBUTION` variable before deploying.

 ## Trademarks